rancher/rancher.github.io/rancher/v1.3/en/windows/index.md

 In order to add a host into Windows, you'll need to prepare a host running [Windows Server 2016 with Docker](https://msdn.microsoft.com/en-us/virtualization/windowscontainers/about/index) installed.

 In the **Infrastructure** tab, you will get a custom command to launch the Rancher agent container.
 Launch this `rancher/agent` container by following the directions to start containers in Windows.

-On the hosts, the agent binary will be download to a folder called `C:/Program Files/rancher`.
-Agent logs will be found at `C:/ProgramData/rancher/agent.log`.
+On the hosts, the agent binary will be download to a folder called `C:/Program Files/rancher` and agent logs will be found at `C:/ProgramData/rancher/agent.log`.

+### Networking in Windows

+By default, we support NAT and transparent [networking](https://docs.microsoft.com/en-us/virtualization/windowscontainers/manage-containers/container-networking).

+Currently, the default _Windows_ environment template supports a transparent network named `transparent`.
+If you create a network with a different name, you will need to create a new environment template with _Windows_ as the container orchestration.
+After selecting _Windows_, you can click on **Edit Config** to change the name of the transparent network.
+After creating the updated environment template, you can create a new environment that will support the newly named transparent network.